e2equiel/sentinel-crt/README.md

 ## Home Assistant Flight Radar Integration

-Sentinel CRT expects flight data over MQTT on the topic configured in `config.py` (`flight_topic`, default `flights/overhead`).
+Sentinel CRT expects flight data over MQTT on the topic configured in your settings (`flight_topic`, default `flights/overhead`).
 Each message can be a single JSON object or a JSON array of aircraft objects.
 The application calculates proximity based on your configured `map_latitude` and `map_longitude` and displays the closest aircraft.
 The following fields are used:

 | Field | Required | Description |
 |-------|----------|-------------|